(Time remaining: )

 Through the Art21 Translation Project, multilingual audiences from around the globe can contribute translations, making Art21 films more accessible worldwide.

 Interested in showing this film in an exhibition or public screening?
 To license this video please visit Licensing & Reproduction.

 Caroline Woolard was born in 1984 in Providence, Rhode Island, and lives and works in New York.
-Interested in alternatives to traditional studio-based artistic practices, Woolard conceives and carries out collaborative projects as a means of building solidarity in her community and city.
+Working at the intersection of art, economy, and technology, Woolard creates interdisciplinary projects that aim to build solidarity in her community and city.
 Rather than trying to figure out a way to support herself within the preexisting economic structure, Woolard has taken on the immense challenge of building an alternative structure that privileges communal wellbeing over personal gain.